adrianRfeeger/Torrenting-Proxmox-LXC/Instructions.md

 These generic instructions let anyone spin up **Gluetun (VPN), qBittorrent, Radarr, Sonarr, Prowlarr** and **Portainer** in an *unprivileged* Ubuntu LXC.
 Replace the **bold‐caps placeholders** with values that suit **your** LAN, storage path and VPN provider.

+## 🎯 What This Does

+This setup creates a **completely isolated torrenting environment** that:

+- **🔒 Routes ALL P2P traffic through a VPN** - Your ISP never sees torrent traffic
+- **🏠 Keeps management traffic on your LAN** - Web UIs accessible locally without VPN
+- **🌐 Provides secure remote access** - Tailscale lets you manage from anywhere
+- **📁 Shares storage with your host** - Downloads go directly to your NAS/server storage
+- **🐳 Runs everything in Docker** - Easy updates, backups, and management

+### How It Works

+1. **Gluetun** creates a VPN tunnel and acts as a network gateway
+2. **qBittorrent** runs entirely through Gluetun's network (VPN-only)
+3. **Radarr/Sonarr/Prowlarr** connect to qBittorrent and manage downloads
+4. **All apps** share the same storage directory for seamless file access
+5. **Tailscale** provides encrypted remote access without exposing ports
+6. **Portainer** gives you a web interface to manage all containers

+The genius is that **only P2P traffic goes through the VPN** - everything else uses your normal internet connection for speed and reliability.

 ---

 ## 📋 Variable cheat-sheet